Connecting @ Limestone

 With over thirty different organizations on the Limestone campus to explore, we’re confident you’ll discover a satisfying balance of academics with personal, professional and spiritual growth.

-Our Intramural Athletic Program uses the resources of Limestone College's excellent athletic complex: an indoor Olympic pool, eight lighted tennis courts with a tennis pavilion, baseball and softball fields, a jogging trail, and a soccer/lacrosse field.
+Our Intramural Athletic Program uses the resources of Limestone University's excellent athletic complex: an indoor Olympic pool, eight lighted tennis courts with a tennis pavilion, baseball and softball fields, a jogging trail, and a soccer/lacrosse field.

 The Intramural Sports program strives to provide quality experiences for all participants.
 By providing opportunities for organized sports and events, we believe that we can enrich the lives of Limestone students through quality co-curricular activities.
 Our goal is to offer both competitive and recreational services that emphasize sportsmanship, teamwork, and healthy lifestyles.